vecel/narracity/README.md

-# City Games
+# Narracity

 ## Description

-This is an application with city games.
-City games are scenarios where you play the main role.
-They involve outdoor activity often combined with riddles, puzzles, choices and challenges.
-Such games are a great option to enhace sightseeing, teach you history of the place or have fun while on walk.
+A Narracity is an application that enhace sightseeing experience.
+It offers various narrator-leaded scenarios.
+It includes two types of scenarios:
+1. Guided tours through the city, where you can read about the history and culture of the place you are visiting.
+2. Role played games with riddles and puzzles, where you are the main character.

 **Optional Requirements**
 1. Unit tests